RobinQu/instinct.cpp/modules/instinct-examples/mini-assistant/README.md

 ## Implementation details

 * A thread pool based task scheduler is used to handle jobs for `run` objects.
 * DuckDB is used for convention structured data as well as vector data.
-Many improvements can be done here: [Item#62004973](https://github.com/users/RobinQu/projects/1/views/1?pane=issue&itemId=62004973).
+Many improvements can be done.
+[More details](https://github.com/users/RobinQu/projects/1/views/1?pane=issue&itemId=62004973).
-* More technical details can be found in [docs/assistant_api.md](../../../docs/assistant_api.md).
+* More technical details about Assistant API can be found in [docs/assistant_api.md](../../../docs/assistant_api.md).
-* Current limitations and known issues:
+* known issues:
-  * Only function tools are supported. `file-search` is next to come. `code-interpreter` is scheduled as later.
-  * Things will be fixed in next release:
   * Function calling requires OpenAI's `gpt-3.5` or `gpt-4` series.
 Function calling with opensourced LLMs is possible, and it's on top of my TODO list.
   * All timestamps are currently printed in microsecond precision while it's printed in epoch seconds in official APIs.
+  * Only function tool is supported. `file-search` is next to come. `code-interpreter` is scheduled as later.